The FutureSpace Team

 Hannah Schmalstich

-Hannah investigates infrastructures and geopolitics, with a focus on satellites and satellite constellations, particularly IRIS2.
-At Futurespace, she examines tensions between competition, nationalisation, sovereignty, and militarisation in the evolving space industry, including broader initiatives such as the European Launcher Challenge.
-Her work draws on an interdisciplinary background in physics and philosophy to analyse how outer space is studied across political science, international relations, artistic research, and law.
+Hannah investigates the discursive performance of infrastructures in relation to geopolitics, with a focus on satellites and satellite constellations (particularly IRIS2).
+At FutureSpace, she examines tensions between competition, nationalisation, sovereignty, and militarisation in the evolving space industry, including broader initiatives such as the European Launcher Challenge.
+Her work draws on an interdisciplinary background in physics and philosophy to explore how outer space is studied across political science, international relations, artistic research, and law.

 Pepijn Deroo